ankit-orion/Restaurant-order-management/README.md

 To run the API locally, follow these steps:

-1. Clone the repository: git clone <https://github.com/TusharPachouri/Video-Streaming-Application.git>
+1. Clone the repository: git clone.

 2. Install dependencies: